MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-work-standard-lines.md

 4. On the **Recurring Sales Lines** page, choose the lookup button in the **Code** field, and then select a set of standard sales lines.

     > [!NOTE]
     > To use the recurring sales lines set together with the **Create Recurring Sales Invoices** batch job, you must also fill in the **Valid From Date** and **Valid To Date** fields on the **Recurring Sales Lines** page.
-For more information, see the "To create multiple sales invoices based on standard sales lines" section.
+For more information, see [To create multiple sales invoices based on standard sales lines](sales-how-work-standard-lines.md#to-create-multiple-sales-invoices-based-on-standard-sales-lines).

 5. Choose the **OK** button to insert the standard sales lines on the invoice where you can reuse them as is or edit the information.